Arbabpouri/FileSender-TelegramBot/README.md

-# send file from server to admin with telegram
+## send file from server/host to admin with telegram